 Old customer beat the new customer

-According to a stats, if a person had made a purchase there is 27 percent chance of buying from you again and percentage of future purchase increases after every purchase.
+According to a stats, if a person had made a purchase there is a 27 percent chance of buying from you again and the percentage of future purchase increases after every purchase.

 Practically the longer a customer stick with you, potential to earn more will be there because the acquisition cost gets cut.